-[This post is part of my How to Install Moldings series.]
+[This is part of my How to Install Crown Molding Series.]

 There are four ways to terminate a crown molding in a room where you can’t simply finish the crown at its starting point.

 - Molding Dissolve

 - Finial Return